 Ensure that you have a smoke alarm in working order.

-Try not to be too concerned as the risks posed by domestic refrigeration are extremely low and there's far greater dangers to be concerned about.
+Try not to be too concerned as the risks posed by domestic refrigeration are extremely low and there are far greater dangers to be concerned about.